skyflowapi/skyflow-js/README.md

 </form>
 ```

-Now, when the `mount(domElement)` method of the Element is called, the Element will be inserted in the specified div.
-For instance, the call below will insert the Element into the div with the id "#cardNumber".
+Now, when the `mount(domElement)` method of the Element is called, the Element is inserted in the specified div.
+For instance, the call below inserts the Element into the div with the id "#file".

 ```javascript
 element.mount("#file")
 ```
-you can use the `unmount` method to reset any collect element to it's initial state.
+Use the `unmount` method to reset a Collect Element to its initial state.

 ```javascript
 element.unmount();
 ```
-## Step 4: Collect data from Elements
+## Step 4: Collect data from elements

 When the file is ready to be uploaded, call the `uploadFiles()` method on the container object.

 ```javascript
 container.uploadFiles()
 ```

-## Below are few limitations with regards to file upload
+### File upload limitations:

 - Only non-executable file are allowed to be uploaded.
 - Files must have a maximum size of 32 MB
 - File columns can't enable tokenization, redaction, or arrays.
 - Re-uploading a file overwrites previously uploaded data.
 - Partial uploads or resuming a previous upload isn't supported.

-## End to end example of uploading a file with Skyflow File Element
+### End-to-end file upload

 ```javascript
 //Step 1